 - A 10cm-deep zone will be marked out extending from the coloured wood.

 - The floor and walls of the course itself will be painted a uniform colour (black) to aid with colour separation.

 - A partial “calibration course” will be available on the day so that you can calibrate your sensors/camera to the lighting conditions.

-- The course will be lit from four, diffused 10W lamps halfway along each wall.
-They will be suspended 60cm above the floor and will point towards the balls in the corners of the course.
+- For lighting, we are exploring the option of placing the course inside one of the lecture theatres to ensure that the course is evenly lit.
+Alternatively, diffused 10W lamps will be placed halfway along each wall.
+They will be suspended 60cm above the floor and will point towards the corners of the course.

 You must specify which of the two methods below you are using to complete the course.

 - If any part of a robot enters a zone, it is deemed to have visited the zone.
 The part of the robot entering the zone does not have to be on the ground – the zone essentially extends virtually up to the ceiling.

 - Three run attempts are permitted, and encouraged, during your 7-minute window.

 - It is not necessary to complete all three runs.

 - The robot must stop autonomously after visiting the final zone.

 - If a zone is entered out-of-sequence, it is just ignored – there is no penalty for entering zones out of sequence.
 However, if a zone is entered out of sequence, it is not deemed to have officially ‘visited’ the zone for the purposes of that run.
 For example: you enter Red, you enter Blue but then you enter Green.
 Green does not count because you have not entered Yellow yet.
 Subsequently, you enter Yellow and enter Blue again, which is permissible but you do need to enter Green again because you entered it out of sequence.